Virus: Genome

 Viral genomes are circular, as in the polyomaviruses, or linear, as in the adenoviruses.
 The type of nucleic acid is irrelevant to the shape of the genome.
-Among RNA viruses and certain DNA viruses, the genome is often divided up into separate parts, in which case it is called segmented.
+Among RNA viruses and certain DNA viruses, the genome is often divided into separate parts, in which case it is called segmented.
 For RNA viruses, each segment often codes for only one protein and they are usually found together in one capsid.
 All segments are not required to be in the same virion for the virus to be infectious, as demonstrated by brome mosaic virus and several other plant viruses.

 A viral genome, irrespective of nucleic acid type, is almost always either single-stranded (ss) or double-stranded (ds).
 Single-stranded genomes consist of an unpaired nucleic acid, analogous to one-half of a ladder split down the middle.
 Double-stranded genomes consist of two complementary paired nucleic acids, analogous to a ladder.
 The virus particles of some virus families, such as those belonging to the Hepadnaviridae, contain a genome that is partially double-stranded and partially single-stranded.

 For most viruses with RNA genomes and some with single-stranded DNA (ssDNA) genomes, the single strands are said to be either positive-sense (called the 'plus-strand') or negative-sense (called the 'minus-strand'), depending on if they are complementary to the viral messenger RNA (mRNA).
 Positive-sense viral RNA is in the same sense as viral mRNA and thus at least a part of it can be immediately translated by the host cell.
 Negative-sense viral RNA is complementary to mRNA and thus must be converted to positive-sense RNA by an RNA-dependent RNA polymerase before translation.
 DNA nomenclature for viruses with genomic ssDNA is similar to RNA nomenclature, in that positive-strand viral ssDNA is identical in sequence to the viral mRNA and is thus a coding strand, while negative-sense viral ssDNA is complementary to the viral mRNA and is thus a template strand.
 Several types of ssDNA and ssRNA viruses have genomes that are ambisense in that transcription can occur off both strands in a double-stranded replicative intermediate.
 Examples include geminiviruses, which are ssDNA plant viruses and arenaviruses, which are ssRNA viruses of animals.